 You may opt-out of the recycling program any time after six months by calling or texting 801.804.4500.

 Spanish Fork's Recycling Efforts

 Spanish Fork City belongs to a solid waste special service district along with Springville, Provo, Mapleton, Woodland Hills, and Salem.
-Together, the cities share the cost for garbage disposal.
+Together, the cities share the cost of garbage disposal.
 The price each city pays for each ton of garbage collected hinges on how much trash that city contributes, to the landfill, relative to the other cities.

 In the past, other cities in the service district have increased recycling with opt-out recycling programs.
 These efforts have reduced their city's trash contributions and, thereby, made the cost of trash collection cheaper for their city, because they reduced the relative amount of trash contributed.

-Spanish Fork's efforts to recycle have been dwarfed by those of other cities'.
+Spanish Fork's efforts to recycle have been dwarfed by those of other cities.
 Our modest recycling efforts have caused the relative tons of garbage Spanish Fork contributes to increase, thus increasing the cost per ton of garbage collected from the city.
 To bring down the cost of garbage disposal for everyone, we needed to increase our recycling efforts to match or exceed those efforts of other cities within our special district.

 In 2009, the City began an opt-in curbside recycling program.
 This brought the curbside recycling level to about 25% of Spanish Fork households.
 In the fall of 2014, the City implemented an opt-out recycling program.
-This effort increaded the City's curbside recycling participation to about 60%.
+This effort increased the City's curbside recycling participation to about 60%.

 Recycling programs lower the long-run costs of trash collection by lowering the city's relative garbage contribution.
 The cost of providing the recycling service is decreased because the costs are spread over more residents.
 Recycling is also an environmentally responsible activity.
 Recycling saves natural resources and energy, reduces the need for landfill space, and lowers the need to use toxic chemicals.